Not-Glunk/dotfiles-gratia/README.md

 Although it may be tempting to just run, it IS NOT an install script, and IT WILL most likely break your system in one way or another (if it even launches that is): ![uragirimono](giudalines.sh)

+pro tip: a bunch of additional features and customization are hidden in `.config/ags/options.ts`

 </details>